Skip to main content

 Art and Art Professions

-Collections and Exhibitions Management
+Collections and Exhibition Management

 The responsibility of the registrar or collections manager in a museum.
 Issues to be explored will include accessioning procedures, cataloguing systems and information management, collections storage and handling, development of collections policies, tracking and packing, insurance and risk management, and legal and ethical foundations for gifts and loan agreements.